Wrapped Velas Market Cap Tops $50.22 Million (WVLX)

-Wrapped Velas (WVLX) traded flat against the US dollar during the 24 hour period ending at 18:00 PM E.T. on October 14th.
-In the last week, Wrapped Velas has traded flat against the US dollar.
-One Wrapped Velas coin can now be bought for approximately $0.0220 or 0.00000079 BTC on cryptocurrency exchanges.
-Wrapped Velas has a total market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+Wrapped Velas (WVLX) traded flat against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on October 21st.
+One Wrapped Velas coin can currently be purchased for approximately $0.0220 or 0.00000079 BTC on exchanges.
+In the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.